harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-jfrog.md

 You need:

 * Access to a JFrog Artifactory instance with a non-Docker registry.
 * A [CI pipeline](../prep-ci-pipeline-components.md) with a [Build stage](../set-up-build-infrastructure/ci-stage-settings.md) and steps that generate artifacts to upload, such as by running tests or building code.
 The steps you use depend on what artifacts you ultimately want to upload.
-If you haven't created a pipeline before, try one of the [CI tutorials](../../get-started/tutorials.md).
 * A Harness [Artifactory connector](#artifactory-connector).

 You can also [upload artifacts to S3](./upload-artifacts-to-s-3-step-settings.md), [upload artifacts to GCS](./upload-artifacts-to-gcs-step-settings.md), and [upload artifacts to Sonatype Nexus](./upload-artifacts-to-sonatype-nexus.md).
 For other upload locations, including JFrog Docker registries, you can use a script in a [Run step](../run-step-settings.md).